deeplearning4j/deeplearning4j/customdatasets.md

 ### vectorization

-Vectorization is done with the [DataSetIterator](../doc/org/deeplearning4j/datasets/iterator/DataSetIterator.html), which is capable of iterating over a data set and vectorizing it into the appropriate format.
+Vectorization is done with the [DataSetIterator](../doc/org/deeplearning4j/datasets/iterator/DataSetIterator.html), which can iterate over data sets and vectorize them; i.e. translate them to a machine-friendly numerical form.

-Extending [BaseDataSetIterator](../doc/org/deeplearning4j/datasets/iterator/BaseDataSetIterator.html) allows you to do batching and data set inputs.
+Extending a [BaseDataSetIterator](../doc/org/deeplearning4j/datasets/iterator/BaseDataSetIterator.html) lets you do batching and data set inputs.
 The constructor below takes two parameters: the data set to be iterated over, and the batch size of each iteration.
-For example, on Mnist, there are 60,000 images, and we want to handle them in batches of 10.
-Here's the command to do that:
+For example, on MNIST, there are 60,000 images, and we'll handle them here in batches of 10, with this command:

                             new MnistDataSetIterator(10,60000)

-That constructor inherits from the BaseDataSetIterator.
-The BaseDataSetIterator itself relies on a [DataSetFetcher](../doc/org/deeplearning4j/datasets/iterator/DataSetFetcher.html).
-The DataSetFetcher handles vectorization of input data into a format suitable for consumption by a neural network.
+The constructor above inherits from the BaseDataSetIterator, which itself relies on a [DataSetFetcher](../doc/org/deeplearning4j/datasets/iterator/DataSetFetcher.html).
+The DataSetFetcher is called by the iterator to vectorize the input data.

-A [DataSetFetcher](../doc/org/deeplearning4j/datasets/iterator/DataSetFetcher.html) is used as follows:
+Here's how you use it:

                      DataSetFetcher fetcher = ...;
                      //fetch n examples